dreamstime_xxl_123403046.jpg

 Kahn v.
 Lynch Communication Systems, Inc., 638 A.2d 1110 (Del.
 1994)

-A case, recognized as “seminal” by commentators*, that established that entire fairness was the applicable standard of review for all controlling shareholder freeze-out mergers;
+A case, recognized as “seminal” by commentators*, that established that entire fairness was the applicable standard of review for all controlling shareholder freeze-out mergers.

 *Knuepfler, 2010 Mergers and Acquisitions Law, 2010 WL 543735; Levy, Freeze-Out Transactions the Pure Way, 106 W.Va.
 L. Rev. 305 (2004)